daniyl-x/lynis-playbook/README.md

 ## Usage
-1. Switch current directory to the clonned repo
+1. Switch current directory to the cloned repo
 2. Replace example domains with your server's domain/IP, replace username and path to your SSH key in the [inventory](./inventory) file
 3. To run the playbook, execute next ansible command in your shell:
 ```bash